Most of you will encounter a “difficult” patient at some point in your career.

 - See things from the patient’s point of view.
 You may be encountering patients at the worst time in their lives; they might be in pain or struggling with a serious illness.
 Empathize with them by acknowledging and showing you understand their feelings.
 Providing a compassionate, empathetic response can go a long way in easing patient anxiety and improving your interactions overall.

 Want to learn more?
-Thanks to a generous sponsorship from TMA Insurance Trust, TMA members can access the FREE on-demand CME webinar Dealing With Difficult Patients (1 AMA PRA Category 1 Credits™; 1 Ethics).
+Thanks to a generous sponsorship from TMA Insurance Trust, TMA members can access the FREE on-demand CME webinar Communication Skills for Dealing with Difficult Patients (.75 AMA PRA Category 1 Credits™).

 This course outlines ways to address tough situations, while helping patients feel cared for and valued.